trustmaster/photos/content/about.md

 Tired of scrolling through endless ads on Instagram?
 Want to see only what you really subscribed to?
 Looking for high quality photos rather than phone-screen-sized compressed pictures?
 And so am I.

 I made this blog with [Hugo](https://gohugo.com), [Photopasta](https://github.com/trustmaster/photopasta), and [Google Photos](https://photos.google.com).

 You can subscribe to updates via [RSS](https://en.wikipedia.org/wiki/RSS) with your favorite RSS reader app using a link in the footer.
+You can also follow the updates in Telegram via [Octomat.io Bot](https://octomat.io) using this [Follow in Telegram](https://t.me/OctomatioBot?start=cGhvdG9zLmtvZGlneS5jb20vaW5kZXgueG1s) link.